Polycademy/SnapSearch/README.md

 ------------

 You need to integrate CSRF later on.
 Since you'll need a signup page.
 Or use PolyAuth to support this.
+Test CSRF and exclusion
+Robot model needs user_id
+Robot controller needs to do authentication, and API counting

 Load Balancer: Use http://zef.me/4502/message-queue-based-load-balancing and https://developer.mozilla.org/en-US/docs/WebAPI/TCP_Socket
 Server Admin: Use Dokku and Vagrant